Table of Contents[Hide][Show]

 When it comes to travel, I’m not usually much of a planner.
 I pack my suitcase a few hours before heading to the airport and I rarely think much about what I might need upon arrival.
 I wing it.
 It’s more fun that way… sometimes.

-DIY Ways to Make Strollers at Disney World Easy to Find
+DIY ways to make strollers at Disney World easy to find

 - Hang a backpack on the back – Any burst of color attached to your stroller can help draw attention to it.

 - Make a sign – Before you leave home, add your family name to a sign and laminate it.
 If you lose your stroller, this will make it easier to track down.
 Or purchase an already made sign from Etsy to print.

 - Any trailer-like object that is pushed or towed by a stroller

-- Balloons — in Animal Kingdom
+- Balloons, in Animal Kingdom

 I was eventually reunited with my missing black umbrella stroller, after losing it in Magic Kingdom.
 It had been moved to another lot and I found it completely by accident, long after I’d given up looking.
 Once my daughter could relax in the stroller, and I didn’t have to carry her anymore, Walt Disney World was once again the happiest place on earth!